-- Educate people on the safety, cooking, and preparation methods to maximize the benefits of fish consumption and reduce disease outbreaks.
-The research did not establish any large contamination from fish consumption in Somaliland. - There is an unreliable and expensive power supply in Berbera district which makes impedes the development of the fishery sector, hence exploring sustainable and cheaper alternative technologies for electricity would be important. - Improve technology and infrastructure • like road networks, electricity, fishing, and storage facilities (enhance cooling systems such as ice bags and warehouses) build to enhance fish availability general and consumption.
+- importance of fish consumption through health educators, local media, and health facilities. - Educate people on the safety, cooking, and preparation methods to maximize the benefits of fish consumption and reduce disease outbreaks.
+The research did not establish any large contamination from fish consumption in Somaliland. - There is an unreliable and expensive power supply in Berbera district which makes impedes the development of the fishery sector, hence exploring sustainable and cheaper alternative technologies for electricity would be important. - Improve technology and infrastructure like road networks, electricity, fishing, and storage facilities (enhance cooling systems such as ice bags and build warehouses) to enhance general fish availability and consumption.